swyxio/spark-joy/README.md

 ### Graphics and SVG Illustrations

-- https://hotpot.ai Free or paid.
-Create icons, app screenshots, MacBook/browser mockups, social media posts, and other graphics for mobile apps and browser extensions.
 - https://undraw.co/ An open-source illustrations website, where you can change the colors of the illustrations online before downloading.
 - https://www.humaaans.com/ diverse, customizable human svgs
   - https://fresh-folk.com/ is similar